 And.
 So.
 Many.
 Things.
 To.
 Do.

 It’s almost overwhelming to share.
+There are so many Mexico City attractions.
 If we were sitting down having coffee my conversation would be all over the place.
 But to make this useful for you I’m gonna stay focused.

 Let’s begin with one neighbourhood because it’s what started this love affair.